Monetization

 - Validity Period: Set start and end dates for when the code is active.

-- Product Scope: Codes can apply to a specific story or all your paid stories.
+- Product Scope: Codes can apply to one paid product or all of your paid products.
+They never discount another writer’s work.

 Using Discount Codes